-Child protection is an essential service that must continue throughout the coronavirus (COVID-19) outbreak.
+Child protection is a critical service that must continue throughout the coronavirus (COVID-19) outbreak.
 Our top priority is the safety and wellbeing of children and young people in care, carers and staff.

 These coronavirus pages aim to provide Department for Child Protection (DCP) service providers and sector partners with clear and consistent information for service delivery.